Whole Home More Shop by RoomBedroomMattresses

 SleeponLatex

-You can choose medium or firm options of their GOLS certified organic latex mattress.
+The only truly organic latex mattress available through Amazon with great ratings, and it’s also one of the most affordable springless latex mattresses.
+Coming in medium or firm, these have GOLS certification.
 All layers are encased in GOTS certified wool and cotton.
 They use the same latex in liquid form as an adhesive to keep the layers together.
-Super transparent about all of their materials, with their certifications easily listed on their website.
-Responsive to questions.
+Super transparent about all of their materials, with their certifications displayed.

 EarthFoam